julianchurchill/text-adventure-js/README.md

 ## Todo

+- Python script to convert from 'Android/Java' TTA model to JSON
 - Do we need a cucumber_bootstrap _and_ an app_bootstrap?
 Aren't they both just 'main' for the application?
   - How do we put 'model.json' in the right place for the cucumber tests if we combine the app and cuke bootstraps?
 - Shorten cuke failure backtrace